 16 YEARS OF PRECISION

 Before there was a brand, there was a discipline.
 My career began in the HQ of Kappa USA, where I learned the meticulous language of fashion merchandising alongside technical design.
 That foundation led me towards roles that would redefine collections for some of the industry’s best—Michael Kors, Kate Spade New York, Jeff Wan, and Rebecca Minkoff.
 I learned the mechanics of a perfect handbag.
 I knew how to navigate an 80-hour work week.
-But by the time I was 26, I realized that while I was building iconic collections for others, two important things were missing: my own creative instinct and community collaboration.
+But by the time I was 26, I realized that while I was building iconic collections for others, two important things were missing: the ability to listen to my own creative instinct and collaboration with a community.

 MORE THAN A TO-DO LIST

-To gain a more rounded connection to the fashion industry, I spent my days freelancing with younger brands and nights shutting down fabric stores in the Garment District.
-I travelled to Europe for trade shows and factory visits and worked behind the scenes at NYFW parties, yet I felt like a spectator in my own industry.
-I was determined to make something of my own that held a candle to the iconic collections and experiences I got to help built first-hand.
+To gain a more rounded connection to the fashion industry, I spent my weekends freelancing with independent labels and nights shutting down fabric stores in the Garment District.
+I travelled to Europe for trade shows and factory visits and worked behind the scenes at NYFW, yet I felt like a spectator in my own industry.
+I was determined to make something of my own that held a candle to the iconic collections and experiences I was helping built first-hand.

-As I developed the silhouette for what would become our signature Quarter-zip, I realized it shouldn't just transition, but also transform.
+As I developed the silhouette for what would become our signature Bomber Pullover Quarter-zip, I realized it shouldn't just transition, but also transform.
 That’s when the concept for Smile Stringz came to me.
-I didn't just want to make clothing; I wanted to sell an accessory that would make noise, allowing people to personalize their look effortlessly and showcase all their different personalities.
+Because I didn't just want to make clothing; I wanted to create an accessory that would make noise, allowing people to personalize their look effortlessly and showcase all their different personalities.

 ONE VISION, TWO HEARTS

-- BRANDO is the technical side—focused on versatile, original silhouettes and "Look Both Ways" duality.
-It’s for the person who demands high-performance design that transitions through every season and life-move.
+- BRANDO: the technical side—focused on versatile, original silhouettes and the "Look Both Ways" duality.
+It’s for the person who demands high-recovery design that shifts through every season and life-move.

-- Smile Stringz is the community side—a collection of handmade, interchangeable accessories born from real collaboration.
-It’s the accessible maximalism, designed to let you make a fashion statement in seconds.
+- Smile Stringz: the collaborative side—a collection of handmade, interchangeable accessories born from a real community of artisans.
+It’s the accessible maximalism, designed to let anyone make a fashion statement in seconds.

 SIX YEARS, ONE NEIGHBORHOOD